-These five themes are woven into the career decisions and leadership styles of women leaders.
+These 5 themes are woven into the career decisions and leadership styles of women leaders.
 Collectively, the themes reveal deeper, more complex images of successful women and offer insight for women who are navigating their leadership journey.

-- Asking for challenges outside your current functional orientation.
+- Asking for challenges outside your current functional orientation;

-- And asking for what you deserve.
+- Asking for what you deserve; and